Educational Events

 FREE

-Join the Parkinson's Foundation in person for the Kentucky Parkinson's Symposium.
-Hear about ongoing research, current treatments, and resources available to help you live your best life with Parkinson's.
+Join the Parkinson’s Foundation in person or online for the Mid-Atlantic Chapter Parkinson’s Symposium.
+Hear about ongoing research, current treatments, and resources available to help you live your best life with Parkinson’s.

 There is no charge to attend, but registration is required.
 This program is open to people with Parkinson's, their family, friends and the community.